THE BRAIN-GUT CONNECTION

 After twenty years of working in private practice with patients who have a wide range of gut-brain (and other mind-body) disorders, Dr. Franklin has a solid understanding about how healing happens and how to facilitate it psychotherapeutically.
 She is ready and eager to share what she knows with you!

 Learning how to heal your gut and body starts with an understanding of the role your nervous system, especially your Autonomic Nervous System, plays in the generation, perpetuation, and exacerbation of digestive and other symptoms.
-The five-part Brain-Gut Connection Webinar Series offers you (and your loved ones) an education in the mind-gut/body connection based on clinically-sound information presented through the lens of Polyvagal Theory.
+The five-part Brain-Gut Connection Webinar Series offers you (and your loved ones) an education in the mind-gut/body connection.
 This is the essential information Dr. Franklin wishes she had had back when she was suffering from IBS.

 By registering for the Brain-Gut Connection Webinar Series, you will gain access to five webinars, each containing about an hour of material, presented in the following order:

 Webinar 1: Autonomic Nervous System (ANS)— To understand how your Autonomic Nervous System (ANS) works, you first need to know what it is and its parts.
 There is more to the picture than just the Sympathetic and Parasympathetic Nervous Systems.
 Through the lens of Polyvagal Theory, the “science of safety,” Dr. Franklin will discuss the three parts / four components of the ANS.